hvmerode/junit-pipeline/README.md

   This is a 'nice-to-have'.

 ## Solved ##
+* In case of a build error, try to determine the details of the error.
+Check:
+  * ~~Validate whether the variable groups used are valid: See https://dev.azure.com/mycorp-com/UnitTest/_apis/distributedtask/variablegroups~~
+  * ~~Validate whether the environments used are valid, using: https://dev.azure.com/mycorp-com/UnitTest/_apis/distributedtask/environments~~
+* ~~Implement method setVariableSearchStepByIdentifier~~
+* ~~- ${{ if }} construction in stages or jobs gives a validation error~~
+* ~~Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).~~
+* ~~Make the task inserted by assertFileExistsSearchStepByDisplayName of type 'pwsh', because it can run on both Windows and Linux.~~
+* ~~Add links to the timeline log to open the pipeline in a browser.~~
+* ~~'Assert variable' adds a task with a condition.
+Result is skipped (true) or failed (false).
+For clearness reasons this must be succeeded (true) or failed (false).
+Make sure that the task works on both Linux and Windows.~~
+* ~~Publish pipeline unit test report.
+Make use of the timeline api (https://learn.microsoft.com/en-us/rest/api/azure/devops/build/timeline/get?view=azure-devops-rest-5.1)
+    Report contains:~~
+    ~~- Which stages, jobs, and tasks are executed for a certain pipeline run?~~ ~~- How long did each stage, job, and task run?~~ ~~- What is the status of each stage, job, and task?~~ ~~- The report must be created locally by the junit-plugin, showed in the log and/or created as HTML file (optional).~~
 * ~~Method constructAssertStep() needs rework.
 The text is incorrect in case of AssertNotEmpy, for example "AssertNotEmpty: variable 'releaseVersion' with value '' is not equal to ''".~~
 * ~~Reset trigger to none; this prevents that pipelines are executed twice; one time because the repo is updated and